Tamiyo22/Tamiyo22/README.md

 - 🔭 I’m currently working on a dashboard with real-time news and weather updates with a ChatGPT-generated summary of your current selected city.

-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently learning Angular and Kotlin.

 - 👯 I’m looking to collaborate on people-centric projects and a study buddy for reviewing data structures and algorithms.